Random Finite Set Theory and Centralized Control of Large Collaborative Swarms: Distributional Distance-Based Cost

 is convex if $F(\cdot)$ is strictly convex and continuously differentiable on a closed convex set \cite{36}.
 A list of strictly convex functions are listed in \cite{36}.
 For this work, the squared Euclidean distance $F(f)=f^2$ was used to generate the Bregman divergence given by

 which is in the same exact form of Eq. \eqref{l2eqn}.
-Figure \ref{fig:L2} shows the surface plot using the $L_2^2$ distance for a 4-intensity swarm for the same example as the Cauchy-Schwarz divergence.
-Each initial state has more defined hills compared to the Cauchy-Schwarz divergence.
-Thus, the initial states have a stronger repel effect from each other.
-Also, the destination states have large valleys that create a large attraction effect for each initial state to move to.
+Figure \ref{fig:L2} shows the surface plot using the $L_2^2$ distance for a 4 Gaussian mixture swarm for the same example as the Cauchy-Schwarz divergence.
+The initial intensity has more defined hills compared to the Cauchy-Schwarz divergence.
+Thus, the initial Gaussian mixtures have a stronger repelling effect upon one another.
+Also, the desired Gaussian mixtures have large valleys that create a large attraction effect for each initial Gaussian mixture to move to.
 Thus, the optimization solution will be faster in the $L_2^2$ distance case.
 Unfortunately, the $L_2^2$ distance suffers from a similar issue to the Cauchy-Schwarz divergence.
-If the initial conditions increase farther away from the destination states, the optimization may take much longer or get stuck in local minima due to a flat surface away from the destination states.
+If the initial conditions increase farther away from the desired intensity, the optimization may take much longer or get stuck in local minima due to a flat surface away from the desired intensity.